BUT NOT TO HEALTH CANADA ?

-We don’t think safe food matters much to Health Canada because of what we’ve seen in our own case and those of the other objectors.
-First, we believe HC didn’t follow the intent or the letter of the law in their evaluation of glyphosate’s risks.
-Second, in our view is HC has not behaved in a manner the Canadian public and lawmakers expect.
+We don’t think safe food matters much to Health Canada because of what we’ve seen in our own case and those of the other objectors: we don’t think HC followed the intent or letter of the law, or behaved in a manner the Canadian public and lawmakers expect.

 1. Didn’t Follow the Intent or Letter of the Law